 What is a Cap Table?

-A cap table is a spreadsheet for a startup company or early-stage venture that lists all the company’s securities such as common shares, preferred shares, warrants, who owns them, and the prices paid by the investors for these securities.
-It indicates each investor’s percentage of ownership in the company, the value of their securities and dilution over time.
-Cap tables are created first before other company documents in the early stages of a startup or venture.
-After a few rounds of financing, the cap tables become complex, and it lists the potential sources of funding, initial public offerings, mergers and acquisitions and other transactions.
+A cap table (also called capitalization table) is a spreadsheet for a startup company or early-stage venture that lists all the company’s securities such as common shares, preferred shares, warrants, who owns them, and the prices paid by the investors for these securities.
+It indicates each investor’s percentage of ownership in the company, the value of their securities, and dilution over time.
+Cap tables are created first, before other company documents, in the early stages of a startup or venture.
+After a few rounds of financing, the cap tables become complex and list the potential sources of funding, initial public offerings, mergers and acquisitions, and other transactions.

-Apart from recording transactions, a cap table also comprises many legal documents such as stock issuances, transfers, cancellations, conversion of debt to equity and other documents.
+Apart from recording transactions, a cap table also comprises many legal documents such as stock issuances, transfers, cancellations, conversion of debt to equity, and other documents.
 The executives must manage all these transactions and documents accurately to show the events since the company’s inception.
 The simplest form of cap tables lists the shareholders at the beginning and their respective share ownership.
-Cab tables are used by venture capitalists, entrepreneurs and investment analysts to analyze important events such as ownership dilution, employee stock options and issue of new securities.
+Cab tables are used by venture capitalists, entrepreneurs, and investment analysts to analyze important events such as ownership dilution, employee stock options, and the issue of new securities.

 How to Make a Cap Table

 Most companies use spreadsheets to create a cap table at the inception of the business.
 The cap table should be designed in a simple and organized layout that clearly shows who owns certain shares and the number of outstanding shares.
 The most common structure is to list the name of investors/security owners on the Y-axis, while the type of securities is listed on the X-axis.

 Alternatively, a company can use a spreadsheet template that allows for the addition of information and figures related to their business.
 The first row should indicate the total number of shares of the company.
 The subsequent rows should list the following: